The Sweyne Park School

 The school is an 11-18 academy (with a roll of 1,240 pupils), having opened a sixth form in September 2014.
 The sixth form has a maximum roll of 140 students, including 15 external students, who will be admitted in Year 12.

-In 2007, the school embarked on its journey to become a Thinking School, which has been instrumental in the school’s continued success, including gaining an Ofsted ‘Outstanding’ rating in 2010.
+The school was judged Good by Ofsted in 2025.

 Awards

 The school has achieved a number of awards since it opened.
 The following awards have been awarded or re-accredited since 2010: